wessenstam/gts21/snow/webhook/webhook.rst

    .. note::

+      The Flow Designer opens in a separate window and may be blocked as a popup by your browser.

       You may need to expand the Flow Designer browser window to view all fields mentioned in the following steps.

 #.
 Under **Action Properties**, specify **User**\ *##*\ **-RESTAPI** as the **Name** and click **Submit**.